label-sleuth/label-sleuth/frontend/README.md

 Copy the `/build` folder inside the `/label_sleuth` folder.
 This is where the backend expects the compiled frontend files to be in order to serve them.

-_Note: The default `/build` folder inside `/label_sleuth` is always in sync with the main branch an is automatically updated anytime frontend changes are detected in the main branch_.
+_Note: The default `/build` folder inside `/label_sleuth` is always in sync with the main branch an it is automatically updated anytime frontend changes are detected in the main branch.
+Thus, there is **no need** to change and push the build files in your commits._

 ## Architecture